billoxbury/billoxbury.github.io/_posts/2023-02-22-language_barriers.md

 The study [2] takes a closer look at this issue for bird species.
 They compare the known geographic ranges of more than 10,000 species with the official languages listed for the countries covered by those ranges.
 They show that more than 1,500 species have coverage of at least 10 languages.
 High numbers of 'multi-lingual' species have ranges spanning Eastern Europe, Russia and central Asia.
 Nevertheless, they also observe that four European languages – English, Spanish, Portuguese and French – dominate species coverage globally, each reaching between 3,000 and 6,000 bird species.

-In a project for <a href="https://www.birdlife.org/" target="_blank">Birdlife International</a>, I have been able to put some of these observations to the test, from the complementary perspective of what can be seen directly in the scientific literature. <i>LitScan</i> is a system to crawl and identify scientific articles of relevance to Red List assessments.
+In a project for <a href="https://www.birdlife.org/" target="_blank">BirdLife International</a>, I have been able to put some of these observations to the test, from the complementary perspective of what can be seen directly in the scientific literature. <i>LitScan</i> is a system to crawl and identify scientific articles of relevance to Red List assessments.
 It scans various sources across multiple languages; makes use of <a href="https://spacy.io/" target="_blank">spaCy</a> for text-processing (including language id, discovery of species mentions and conservation relevance); and uses Cloud cognitive services for translation.

 <img src="/assets/img/2023-02-22/Picus_viridis.png" width="100%">